What are UTIs?

 • Medical/ immune conditions

-The reasons why some women experience recurrent and chronic urinary tract infections is not fully understood.
-Some women experience pain in these areas with no obvious cause.
+The reasons why some women experience recurrent and chronic urinary tract infections are not fully understood.
+Some women experience pain in these areas with no apparent cause.
 It is difficult to pinpoint the cause of someone’s discomfort, but this does not mean the pain is ‘in your head’ or not real.
-There are recognised chronic pain conditions that involve the bladder, vagina or urethra and there are treatments for these.
+There are recognised chronic pain conditions that involve the bladder, vagina or urethra, and there are treatments for these.

 Frame 48@2x

-At London Women’s Centre we base our treatment on your symptoms predominantly but a whole picture of your condition.
+At London Women’s Centre, we base our treatment not only on your symptoms but a whole picture of your condition.

 See a Consultant